William E. Boone: Early life and career

 William Ely Boone, said to be a direct descendant of frontiersman Daniel Boone, was born in Luzerne County, Pennsylvania near Kingston on September 3, 1830.
 He moved to Chicago as a young man and worked in construction as a carpenter for a railroad company before becoming involved with building design in Minneapolis from 1853 to 1856. he was lured further west by the Cariboo Gold Rush in British Columbia, where he reportedly struck it rich only to promptly lose it all from bad business decisions.
 In 1859 he relocated to the San Francisco Bay Area, where he worked as a journeyman architect-builder-contractor, securing over $1 million in projects during his brief residency.
 He only appears in the 1859 & 1860 San Francisco city directories, where he is listed as staying in the famous What Cheer House.

-He first arrived in the Puget Sound region in 1870 where he appears in the 1870 United States Census residing in Olympia, Washington.
+He first arrived in the Puget Sound region in 1870 where he appears in the 1870 United States census residing in Olympia, Washington.

-While there he designed several small structures in and around that city and oversaw the design and construction of the federal prison at nearby McNeil Island, Washington, whose numerous issues kept him busy for the next 3 years.
+While there he managed the construction of several small structures in and around that city and oversaw the design and construction of the federal prison at nearby McNeil Island, Washington, whose numerous issues kept him busy for the next 3 years.
 He took an active role in the local Masonic lodge and was married in 1872 to local school teacher Mercie Slocum.
-Boone returned to the bay area periodically throughout the 1870s where he acted as contractor on public schools, homes, and several buildings for the California School for the Blind, all under the supervision of other architects.
+Boone returned to the bay area periodically throughout the 1870s where he acted as contractor on public schools, homes, churches, Oakland's second city hall building, and several buildings for the California School for the Blind, all under the supervision of other architects.